irods/irods_docs/manual/configuration.md

   - `server_control_plane_port` (required) (default 1248) - The port on which the control plane operates.
 This must be the same across all iRODS servers in a Zone.

   - `server_control_plane_timeout_milliseconds` (required) (default 10000) -

   - `server_port_range_start` (required) (default 20000) - The beginning of the port range available for parallel transfers.
 This must be the same across all iRODS servers in a Zone.
   - `server_port_range_end` (required) (default 20199) - The end of the port range available for parallel transfers.
 This must be the same across all iRODS servers in a Zone.

   - `xmsg_port` (default 1279) - The port on which the XMessage Server operates, should it be enabled.
 This must be the same across all iRODS servers in a Zone.
-  - `zone_auth_scheme` (required) - The authentication scheme used by the zone_user: native, PAM, OSAuth, KRB, or GSI
+  - `zone_auth_scheme` (required) - The authentication scheme used by the zone_user: native, PAM, KRB, or GSI
   - `zone_key` (required) - The shared secret used for authentication and identification of server-to-server communication - this can be a string of any length, excluding the use of hyphens, for historical purposes.
 This must be the same across all iRODS servers in a Zone.
   - `zone_name` (required) - The name of the Zone in which the server participates.
 This must be the same across all iRODS servers in a Zone.
   - `zone_port` (required) (default 1247) - The main port used by the Zone for communication.
 This must be the same across all iRODS servers in a Zone.
   - `zone_user` (required) - The name of the rodsadmin user running this iRODS instance.

-## /etc/irods/database_config.json

-This file defines the database settings for the iRODS installation.
-It is created and populated by the installer package.

-This file contains the following top level entries:
+Servers in the catalog provider role have the following additional top level entries related to the database connection:

   - `catalog_database_type` (required) - The type of database iRODS is using for the iCAT, either 'postgres', 'mysql', or 'oracle'

   - `db_host` (required) - The hostname of the database server (can be localhost)

   - `db_odbc_type` (required) - The ODBC type, usually 'unix'

   - `db_password` (required) - The password for the `db_username` to connect to the `db_name`

   - `db_port` (required) - The port on which the database server is listening

   - `db_name` (required) - The name of the database used as the iCAT

   - `db_username` (required) - The database user name

 ## ~/.irods/irods_environment.json

 This is the main iRODS configuration file defining the iRODS environment.
 Any changes are effective immediately since iCommands reload their environment on every execution.

+A client environment file contains the following minimum set of top level entries:

+  - `irods_host` (required) - A fully qualified domain name for the given iRODS server
+  - `irods_port` (required) - The port number for the given iRODS Zone
+  - `irods_user_name` (required) - The username within iRODS for this account
+  - `irods_zone_name` (required) - The name of the iRODS Zone

-The service account environment file contains the following top level entries:
+A service account environment file contains all of the client environment entries in addition to the following top level entries:

   - `irods_authentication_file` (optional) - Fully qualified path to a file holding the credentials of an authenticated iRODS user
   - `irods_authentication_scheme` (optional) - This user's iRODS authentication method, currently: "pam", "krb", "gsi" or "native"